ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     Use this method if you need specific changes for selected entries only and want to avoid replacing the complete TOC.
 This is beneficial especially when dealing with large table of contents.

     :arg int idx: the index of the entry in the list created by :meth:`Document.GetToc`.
-    :arg dict dest_dict: the new destination.
-A dictionary like the last entry of an item in `doc.get_toc(false)`.
+    :arg Link dest: the new destination.
+A dictionary like the last entry of an item in `doc.GetToc(false)`.
 Using this as a template is recommended.
 When given, **all other parameters are ignored** -- except title.
     :arg int kind: the link kind, see :ref:`LinkDest Kinds`.
-If :data:`LINK_NONE`, then all remaining parameter will be ignored, and the TOC item will be removed -- same as :meth:`Document.del_toc_item`.
+If :data:`LINK_NONE`, then all remaining parameter will be ignored, and the TOC item will be removed -- same as :meth:`Document.DeleteTocItem`.
 If None, then only the title is modified and the remaining parameters are ignored.
 All other values will lead to making a new destination dictionary using the subsequent arguments.
-    :arg int pno: the 1-based page number, i.e. a value 1 <= pno <= doc.page_count.
+    :arg int pno: the 1-based page number, i.e. a value 1 <= pno <= doc.PageCount.
 Required for LINK_GOTO.
-    :arg str uri: the URL text.
+    :arg string uri: the URL text.
 Required for LINK_URI.
-    :arg str title: the desired new title.
+    :arg string title: the desired new title.
 None if no change.
-    :arg point_like to: (optional) points to a coordinate on the target page.
+    :arg Point to: (optional) points to a coordinate on the target page.
 Relevant for LINK_GOTO.
 If omitted, a point near the page's top is chosen.
-    :arg str filename: required for LINK_GOTOR and LINK_LAUNCH.
+    :arg string filename: required for LINK_GOTOR and LINK_LAUNCH.
     :arg float zoom: use this zoom factor when showing the target page.

     **Example use:** Change the TOC of the SWIG manual to achieve this: